OBD-II trouble code

 Run the numbers for your vehicle

-Open the Repair Cost Estimator with spark plug replacement preselected.
+Open the Repair Cost Estimator with ignition coil replacement preselected.
 Adjust labor rate and vehicle category to fit your situation.

 DIY vs shop